 How Fast Are Private Jets Compared to Commercial Airlines?

-Crossing the country in under four hours sounds like a fantasy — but for private jet passengers, it's a Tuesday.
+Crossing the country in under four hours sounds like a fantasy, but for private jet passengers it's routine.
 How fast are private jets compared to commercial airlines?
-That's the question driving millions of travelers to rethink how they fly.
-Private jets cruise at speeds between 400 and 711 mph, while most commercial airliners top out around 575 mph.
+Private jets cruise at true airspeeds of roughly 480 to 610 mph, while most commercial airliners cruise around 520 to 570 mph.
+With a strong jet stream tailwind, a private jet's ground speed can briefly exceed 700 mph, though that is wind assistance, not airspeed.
 The gap is real, but raw airspeed only tells part of the story.
-Door-to-door travel time — the metric that actually matters — is where private aviation creates its most dramatic advantage.
-This article breaks down the speed differences between private and commercial flight, examines the aircraft, engines, and aerodynamics behind those numbers, and explains why flying private is faster even when the jets themselves aren't always the quicker option in the air.
+Door-to-door travel time, the metric that actually matters, is where private aviation creates its most dramatic advantage.
+This article breaks down the speed differences between private and commercial flight, the aircraft, engines, and aerodynamics behind those numbers, how much faster private really is, and why flying private is faster even when the jets themselves aren't always quicker in the air.

 Private Jets vs. Commercial Planes: Speed by the Numbers